IATI/IATI-Extra-Documentation/en/organisation-identifiers.rst

 * **Use an existing registration number/identifier** that has been given to an organisation by an official registry of organisations (for example, a national company registrar, or drawn from a government register of charities).
 Registries that provide machine readable access to the data about organisations are generally preferred over those that do not (subject to (3) below).

 * **Use a namespace/registry code from the existing IATI list of namespaces and registration agency codes**.
-This is currently available as ` a codelist <http://dev.iatistandard.org/codelists/OrganisationRegistrationAgency/>`__ If no existing code is available then you should contact IATI Support with details of the registration agency you wish to re-use a code from in order to have a code set up.
+This is currently available as :doc:`a codelist <codelists/OrganisationRegistrationAgency/>`.
+If no existing code is available then you should contact IATI Support with details of the registration agency you wish to re-use a code from in order to have a code set up.

 * **Where an organisation has multiple registration numbers, prefer those identifiers which uniquely pick out the organisation itself, rather than properties of the organisation**.
 For example, a VAT/Tax registration number describes that an entity is registered for tax, but may not map directly onto a single legal entity – as – for example – groups of companies may share a VAT registration number.
 For this reason, an identifier such as ``GB-COH-123456`` would be preferred to ``GB-VAT-987765``.